 The following tutorial demonstrates how to remove the ‘This setting is enforced by your administrator’ message you’re getting when using the Google Chrome web browser.

-Part One: How to Reset Browser to Default Settings and Clean Up Browser
+Method One: How to Reset Browser to Default Settings and Clean Up Browser

 Google Chrome offers buttons for resetting the web browser and also cleaning up the web browser.
 These two settings are beneficial for removing any malware that other scans from Windows Defender and other third-party software could not remove.